vehicle-lang/vehicle/docs/exportingToITP.rst

 The Agda backend generates a new Agda module with the functions in the specification lifted to the Agda type :code:`Set`.
 The proofs of the properties are provided by a macro called :code:`checkSpecification`.
-This calls Vehicle in :code:`check` mode on the proof cache, which then checks the status of the specification.
+This macro calls ``vehicle validate`` on the verification cache, which then checks the status of the specification.
 Consequently no expensive reverification occurs when you try to type-check the Agda module.